fbpx

 Shiloh Excavation (Associates for Biblical Research) The official excavation website for Shiloh, including their self-produced TV program, photos, videos, and information on how to join the excavation.

-Byzantine Church Excavations (BiblePlaces Blog) A 2006 commentary on news article about the discovery.
+Byzantine Church Excavations (BiblePlaces Blog) A 2006 commentary on a news article about the discovery.
 Includes numerous photos.

 Tel Shiloh (Shalom Israel Tours) Another overview of the site of Shiloh.